 Since I buy all my ingredients locally, this shopping guide is targeted to South African consumers.
 However, if you are not South African, I recommend looking on Amazon.
 I’ve found everything there, but it’s not cost effective for me to buy from them when there are local options.

 You can buy directly from many of the brands themselves but it’s easier to buy everything from one place.
 Therefore, I’ve started selling a selection of ingredients that I commonly reference in my recipes through an online store called King Online.
 For the ingredients that I do not sell, you can find most online at Faithful to Nature.
 I prefer to find new products on Faithful to Nature because they have a strict ingredient policy which determines what they sell, and their online shop provides the ingredient list for every product!
 If I already know a brand/ product, then I am happy to buy from either Dischem or Wellness Warehouse when Faithful to Nature is out of stock.
-You will also receive R100 off your first order at Faithful to Nature when you sign up for their newsletter.
+You will also receive R100 off your first order of R400 at Faithful to Nature when you sign up for their newsletter.
 So give it a try.

 Products that I personally use & recommend